How to Do Technical SEO for Ecommerce Websites: 12 Tips

 5. Optimize Website Architecture & URL Structures

-A clean site structure enables users to navigate your site or your website easier for search engines.
+A clean site structure enables users to navigate your site more easily and helps search engines crawl your site more effectively.
 This is particularly vital for ecommerce sites that could have hundreds or thousands of product pages.

-• Flat Architecture: Reduce click distance to any page By having a flat structure, you make sure users and search engines can reach the most important pages on your website easily without peeling back layers of subcategory.
+• Flat Architecture: Reduce click distance to any page.
+By having a flat structure, you ensure users and search engines can easily reach the most critical pages on your website without peeling back layers of subcategories.

 • Breadcrumb Navigation: Add breadcrumbs to your site to show users their current location, such as Home > Men > Shoes > Running Shoes.
 Breadcrumbs also create additional internal links, which help search engines understand your site structure.